Our Mission is to facilitate Stem Cell Therapy for Veterans and First Responders |

 After editing our 3rd edition of Perinatal Stem Cells in 2011, we decided it was time to create a non-profit and to hold a conference.
 The International Perinatal Stem Cell Society, Inc was incorporated in May 2013.

-We held additional conferences in 2018, 2019, and 2020 in Salt Lake City, UT.
-The March 2020 conference was one of the last events that took place prior to Covid changing the world.
 In 2020, we had a second and larger conference planned to take place in May in Prague, Czech Republic which had to be cancelled due to Covid-19.
+Everyone who planned to attend this conference was going to head to Paris for the ICST conference.

 In 2022, we held a conference in Fort Lauderdale, FL.